Marine Dafeur

 Marine Dafeur (born 20 October 1994) is a professional footballer who plays as a left back and left midfielder for Bristol City.
 Born in France, she originally represented her country of birth at youth and senior levels, but ultimately went to debut for the Algeria national team.

 International career

+Born in France, Dafeur is of Algerian and French descent and holds dual nationality.
 In 2023, Dafeur, who had previously played for the French team, decided to switch her allegiance and joined Algeria.
 As a result, she was called for a training camp with the Algerian team from February 13 to 21, 2023.

 Scores and results list Algeria's goal tally first, score column indicates score after each Dafeur goal.